On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Final Remarks

-Future works should mathematically define upper and lower bounds considering the impacts of multiple solutions stated here, which will enable better comparisons between the LQW and other quantum search algorithms.
-Instead of arranging solutions following a predefined organization, the impacts of solution densities and relative distances should be studied for solutions randomly sampled from some probability distributions.
-Mathematically or numerically estimated, the number of steps $T$ to the maximum amplitude amplification should be defined \textit{a priori} since it defines the step where the measurement should occur when executed in quantum devices.
-Based on the generalized $l$, the number of steps $T$ might also depend on $d$, $L$ and $m$.
-Theoretically, the LQW algorithm will be available to execute in quantum devices, ensuring high success probabilities on $d$-dimensional grids with multiple solutions.
-In practice, the LQW implementation will still need to deal with limitations present in the existing quantum hardware.
+Future works should mathematically define upper and lower bounds considering the impacts of multiple solutions stated here.
+Those impacts of solution densities and relative distances should be studied for solutions randomly sampled from some probability distributions.
+Another possible direction is to investigate the symmetry breaking~\cite{rapoza_LQW_symmetry-breaking} that nonhomogeneous self-loop weights can cause on grids of arbitrary dimensions with multiple solutions.
+Inspired by the use of multiple quantum search agents to find optimal solutions for multiobjective optimization problems~\cite{singh_fuzzy-quantum_TS-model}, one more future direction could be to combine the evolution of multiple lackadaisical quantum walkers in the grid.
+Mathematically or numerically estimated, the number of steps $T$ to the maximum amplitude amplification should be defined \textit{a priori} since it establishes the step where the measurement should occur when executed in quantum devices.

+Then, theoretically, the LQW algorithm will be available to execute in quantum devices, ensuring high success probabilities on $d$-dimensional grids with multiple solutions.
+In practice, the LQW implementation will still need to deal with limitations in the existing quantum hardware.
 Inspired in~\cite{acasiete_QW_IBM-qdevs}, future works should implement the LQW algorithm on the available quantum computers.
-Finally, the LQW algorithm should be applied to solve search problems, like finding weights and biases that train artificial neural networks.
+Finally, the LQW algorithm should be applied to solve search problems, like the optimization of artificial neural networks, where quantum meta-heuristics of search can be used to tune learning rates~\cite{liu_QGA_for_QNN-tuning}.
+Moreover, the successful application of the LQW algorithm to transfer quantum states on complete bipartite graphs~\cite{santos_LQW_qstate-transfer_complete-2part-graph} encourages its application for quantum communication on grids.